Demerson: Club career

-On 19 February 2015 Demerson moved abroad, after agreeing to a contract with China League One side Jiangxi Liansheng F.C. where he was captain in 2015 season and played in thirty-one matches.
-On 29 February of the following year he returned to his home country, signing for Paraná, but left the club on 4 May 2016 after being hired by Associação Chapecoense de Futebol.
+On 19 February 2015, Demerson moved abroad, after agreeing to a contract with China League One side Jiangxi Liansheng F.C. where he was captain in the 2015 season and played in thirty-one matches.
+On 29 February of the following year, he returned to his home country, signing for Paraná, but left the club on 4 May 2016 after being hired by Associação Chapecoense de Futebol.

 On 12 May 2016, Demerson joined Chapecoense.

 Demerson did not board LaMia Airlines Flight 2933 for the 2016 Copa Sudamericana Finals, which crashed and killed 19 of his teammates.
 Chapecoense named Copa Sudamericana winners after plane crash.
-As a result, Demerson left Brazil and signing with Sarawak for the 2017 Malaysia Super League Season.
+As a result, Demerson left Brazil and signed with Sarawak for the 2017 Malaysia Super League Season.

 After spending two years playing the Indonesian football clubs, Bali United and Persela Lamongan, he returned to Malaysia as a new signing for Sarawak United in the Malaysia Premier League.

-Post retirement
+Post-retirement

 After retiring in April 2022, Demerson was appointed chief scout at Borneo Samarinda in July.